 Hallie Rubenhold is a social and cultural historian whose area of expertise lies in the history of London, crime and sex.
 As a critically acclaimed author whose works of non-fiction and fiction focus on women’s experiences, she is an authoritative and engaging voice offering a unique insight into the events of the past.
-Her most recent book, The Five, is the first ever biography of the victims of Jack the Ripper.
+Her most recent book, The Five, is the first ever biography of the victims of Jack the Ripper, which won the Baillie Giffords Prize for Non-Fiction 2019.

 Hallie has appeared as an expert contributor on many programmes, both for UK and International networks.
 She is a regular contributor to the Travel Channel’s hit series Mysteries at the Museum and is a frequent guest on news and current event programmes, radio and podcasts.
 Her books have also been adapted as television dramas – The Scandalous Lady W for BBC 2 and Harlots for ITV and Hulu, now in its third season.